Solar Panels and the Green Deal

 A typical solar PV system for your home will be capable of producing around 40% of the electricity a home will use in a year and save in the region of 20% of a home’s annual carbon footprint.
 Costs to install the technology have come down considerably over the last twelve months.
 A 2kWp system will cost in the region of £4,000 to £5,000 and for a larger 4kWp system you’re looking somewhere between £7,000 to £8,000 to install.
 Solar thermal panels are available in two ‘types’, flat plate collectors and evacuated tubes.
 A slightly cheaper technology, the Energy Saving Trust estimates that it will cost around £4,800 to install a typical solar thermal system.
 During the warmer summer months solar thermal hot water heating could meet most of your home’s hot water needs, but it will be less during the cold winter season.

-Aside from helping to reduce your home’s energy bills and cut your carbon footprint, by installing solar panels you will also be able to benefit financially from Government incentives such as the feed-in tariff (solar PV) and the Renewable Heat Incentive (solar hot water) which were introduced to encourage the uptake of these renewable technologies by paying people to produce their own renewable electricity and heat.
+Aside from helping to reduce your home’s energy bills and cut your carbon footprint, by installing solar panels you will also be able to benefit financially from Government incentives such as the Renewable Heat Incentive (solar hot water) which was introduced to encourage the uptake of these renewable technologies by paying people to produce their own renewable heat.

 How do I get solar panels under the Green Deal?